EricssonResearch/dnt/doc/getting_started/scenario_mask/README.md

-# Scenario #6: Replication path masking
+# Scenario: Replication path masking

 __Important: this scenario assumes background knowledge from scenarios TSN, TSNoDetNet, IP46oDetNet and OAM.
 Please follow the instructions of those if you have not already.__